 Her first opportunity to help people came during summer holidays from medical school.
 As a volunteer at Afghan refugee camps in Pakistan, she treated illnesses among people who had been displaced from their homes across the border in war-torn Afghanistan.

 In 1999, her marriage brought her to the United States, and she completed her residency in family medicine at the University of Arkansas for Medical Sciences in Fort Smith.
 Her husband, Mohammad Babar, is a chemical engineer with Unilever.

-Dr. Babar (pronounced “bobber”) joined the Jefferson City Medical Group in 2016.
+Jefferson City has been her home since 2009, practicing Family Medicine at JCMG for most of that time.
+With a special interest in women’s health, Dr. Babar is a professional and matter-of-fact primary care family physician.
 “I like the diversity of family medicine, where you can treat all age groups,” she notes.
 She especially appreciates the ability to give her patients quick access to many other JCMG specialties when needed.